poethan/MWE4MT/README.md

 This project includes many components, such as:
 1. the way to extract English-Chinese MWEs (based on MWEtools, MWEtoolkit, MP-aligner); extracted bilingual en-zh MWEs uploaded in this repository.

 1.1 Files wmt18zhen_extractMWE.en and wmt18zhen_extractMWE.zh uploaded here are extracted bilingual English-Chinese MWEs without filtering.
+Two parallel files for Chinese-English (zh-en) 'wmt18zhen_extractMWE.filter85.zh’ and ‘wmt18zhen_extractMWE.filter85.en’ include filtered zh-en MWEs.
+These four files are already uploaded here in Github.
-The filtered MWEs can be found with the following folder link [ https://drive.google.com/drive/folders/19ZY0qkEgvE5p_fgi89UTR7PzBcDCpQdx?usp=sharing ] free for research purpose (request might needed)
+Alternatively, you can also download these files from the drive link [ https://drive.google.com/drive/folders/19ZY0qkEgvE5p_fgi89UTR7PzBcDCpQdx?usp=sharing ] all free for research purpose (request might needed)
 Alternative download link: https://drive.google.com/drive/folders/1TvUlRTJzD6pmUCNR6nhXwA2bKscvJftY?usp=sharing

-2. integrating MWEs into NMT in various languages.
-3. the integration of Chinese radical into NMT
-4. the German-English MWEs corpus and impacts for MT.
+2. the German-English MWEs corpus and impacts for MT.

-4.1 the extracted De-En bilingual MWEs (File "new5m.train.MPOutput_filtered085to100" contain the 3,159,226 parallel MWEs with original PoS information.
-File "./Copy_of_new5m.train.MPOutput_filtered085to100.en" and "Copy_of_new5m.train.MPOutput_filtered085to100.de" contain the extracted clean en and de MWEs respectively which are line be line aligned with each other.
-Folder: the same above link)
+2.1 the extracted De-En bilingual MWEs (File "new5m.train.MPOutput_filtered085to100" contain the 3,159,226 parallel MWEs with original PoS information.
+Files "./Copy_of_new5m.train.MPOutput_filtered085to100.en" and "Copy_of_new5m.train.MPOutput_filtered085to100.de" contain the extracted clean en and de MWEs respectively which are line be line aligned with each other.
+Both these files are in zip file 'MWE_new5m.train.MPOutput_filtered085to100.de_en.zip' in this repository.

+3. integrating MWEs into NMT in various languages.

+4. the integration of Chinese radical into NMT (sub-forlder **radical4mt** on Chinese character decomposition work inluding MWE decompositions, discribed in our NoDaLiDa paper below)

 **Contact**: Firstname.Lastname@adaptcentre.ie (former institute) Firstname.Lastname@manchester.ac.uk (current institute) Replacing Firstname: Lifeng, Lastname: Han